Debt is a slippery slope. It sucks.

 Target a debt that you want to pay off first.
 In terms of the debt pay-off strategy, you can go for the debt avalanche method, which can be done by yourself by targeting the highest interest rate debt while making minimum payments on the other debts.

 If not the avalanche method, then you can choose the debt-snowball method, where you need to target the lowest balance first while making the minimum payment on the rest of debts (my favorite method).

 If you don’t want to bang your head on any DIY debt repayment option, then you may consider debt settlement program as well or consolidate your loans.

 Whatever the strategy is, make sure the extra debt payments are being applied properly so that your burden gets reduced soon.
-And to successfully funding the debt repayment goal, you need to manage the extra income properly.
+And to successfully fund the debt repayment goal, you need to manage your extra income properly by using budgeting apps.

 Set Up Automatic Transfers

 Missing a single debt payment while you’re on a debt payoff goal can spoil your whole effort.
 To avoid a debt payment or spending money on something else, set up an automatic transfer from your checking account.